 - Palladium Hotel Palmyra, Sant Antoni de Portmany, Ibiza

-This resort is great for the family, offering various services and amenities which will ensure that you enjoy every moment in Spain.
+This resort is great for the family, offering various services and amenities that will ensure that you enjoy every moment in Spain.

 - Tagoro Family & Fun Costa Adeje, Tenerife

 An all-inclusive resort in Costa Adeje, this resort looks promising.

 - Marinas de Nerja Beach & Spa, Malaga